College life can be challenging. But take heart.

-This post talks about how college students can have more money through making smart savings and earning side incomes.
-I have included real life examples of how current college students are managing their studies and work.
+By the end of this post, you’ll not just be surviving, but thriving.
+You’ll be making smart savings and earning side incomes.
+I’ve included real life examples of how current college students are managing their studies and work to inspire you.

 Challenges College Students Face